andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 A 100&nbsp;kg door is a crushing hazard.
 The simple rectangle in my sketch translated physically into a massive lever arm destined to rip its hinges out — or tip the whole structure.

 You don’t just “hang” a slab of mass-loaded vinyl (a thin, dense rubber sheet) and plywood; you build a steel cage to contain it.
-The deeper I dug, the more obvious my ignorance became.
+At that point, I realized how much structural engineering the design required.

 I'd assumed plywood, drywall, and mineral wool were “cheap.”
 They are, until you need *a lot* of them.
 Fehim pushed for a prototype first.
 I’d somehow become the "perfect on the first try" client, and he had to talk me into cutting scope.
 I’m glad he did.